Lindawa40/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-copying all html files that were absent in parent dir from curren dir to parent dir
+listing all files even those beginning with period char in current dir,parent dir and /boot